Single Father Financial Help: Government & Organizations

 Housing Benefits

-The Department of Housing and Urban Development runs several initiatives that might help single fathers find an affordable place to live for themselves and their children – even if they stay over once every other weekend.
+The Department of Housing and Urban Development runs several initiatives that might help single fathers find affordable housing for themselves and their children—even if they stay over once every other weekend.

 Housing assistance for single parents bases eligibility on familiar criteria, the household percentage of FPL.
 The programs do not consider gender or marital status.
 You might qualify for help with emergency shelter, transitional lodging, or a rental apartment.